BestTimesToVisit.com Logo

 safety

 Plovdiv is generally a very safe city, but like anywhere, be aware of your surroundings, especially in crowded areas like the main pedestrian street (Knyaz Alexander I) or at night.
-Keep an eye on your belongings, particularly around the train station and bus terminals, to avoid petty theft.
+Keep an eye on your belongings and avoid displaying expensive items unnecessarily.
+Pickpocketing is rare but can happen.

 packing